Incentivized Federated Learning and Unlearning: Optimal Incentive Mechanism in Unlearning-Allowed Scenario

-then the optimal data sizes in the contract are \end{itemize} \end{proposition} The proof of Proposition \ref{prop2} is given in Appendix F in the technical report \cite{tech}.
+\end{itemize} \end{proposition} The proof of Proposition \ref{prop2} is given in Appendix G in the technical report \cite{techtmc}.
 The all-independent case means that if $\{A_j/B_j\}_{j\in\mathcal{J}}$ follow a descending order, then the optimal data size for each type-$j$ user only depends on his own parameters $(A_j,B_j)$.
 The condition for the all-dependent case means that for any type $j$, there always exists at least one type $m >j$ with $A_m/B_m$ larger than $A_j/B_j$ (i.e., not in descending order).
 In this case, each type's optimal data size depends on all types' parameters $\{(A_j,B_j)\}_{j\in \mathcal{J}}$.

 Next, we give an efficient algorithm to compute the optimal data sizes in any possible case based on the insights in Proposition \ref{prop2}.

 \begin{theorem} For a fixed $J$, there are $2^{J-1}$ possible cases of the optimal data sizes depending on the values of $\{(A_j,B_j)\}_{j\in \mathcal{J}}$.
 For any given $\{(A_j,B_j)\}_{j\in \mathcal{J}}$, the unique optimal data sizes can be calculated by Algorithm \ref{alg:A}. \end{theorem}